BenMcLean/Voxel2Pixel/gpu_voxel_entity_rendering_exploration.md

 1. **Godot `Texture3D` support quality** — Does Godot 4's `Texture3D` support `texelFetch` with integer coordinates in shaders?
 Is `Image.Format.R8` supported for 3D textures?
 Need to verify.

-2. **`MultiMesh` per-instance data limits** — Godot's `MultiMesh.custom_data` provides 4 floats per instance.
-Is this enough to encode model slot + palette index + animation frame?
-(Likely yes: 3 integers packed into 3 floats.)

-3. **Vertex shader billboard** — With `MultiMesh`, can the vertex shader compute billboard orientation from the camera, or must transforms be set from the CPU?
-CPU-side is simpler and proven; vertex-shader-side would reduce CPU work.

-4. **Maximum `Texture3D` size** — What is the maximum 3D texture dimension in Godot 4 / the target GPU?
+2. **Maximum `Texture3D` size** — What is the maximum 3D texture dimension in Godot 4 / the target GPU?
 A 512³ atlas is 128 MB at R8 — large but feasible.
 Need to verify driver limits.

-5. **Draw order and transparency** — Discarded fragments on the quad create an implicit alpha mask.
-Does Godot handle depth sorting correctly for `MultiMesh` instances with `discard`-heavy shaders?
+3. **Draw order and transparency** — Discarded fragments on the quad create an implicit alpha mask.
+Does Godot handle depth sorting correctly for many `MeshInstance3D` nodes with `discard`-heavy shaders?
 May need `depth_draw_always` or alpha-scissor hints.

-6. **Animation frame rate** — At what cadence do animation frames advance?
+4. **Animation frame rate** — At what cadence do animation frames advance?
 Per game tick?
 Per render frame?
-Does the CPU or a shader compute the current frame index?
+Does the CPU compute the current frame index?

+5. **Practical draw call limit** — What is the practical limit on draw calls per frame in Godot 4 on target hardware?
+This is the primary scalability constraint given that batching is not possible.

+6. **LOD transition smoothness** — When switching between LOD levels (different sigma values or static billboards), how can visual popping be minimized?
+Crossfade?
+Distance hysteresis?

+7. **Object pool sizing** — For games with dynamic entity counts (spawning/despawning), what's the optimal pool size strategy?
+Pre-allocate maximum?
+Grow on demand?